organicmaps/organicmaps/docs/INSTALL.md

 - `?vlight` - Day theme for vehicle navigation
 - `?vdark` - Night theme for vehicle navigation

-There are also other commands for turning on/off isolines, antialiasing, etc. Check [DEBUG_COMMANDS.md](DEBUG_COMMANDS.md) to learn about them.
+There are also other commands for turning on/off isolines, anti-aliasing, etc. Check [DEBUG_COMMANDS.md](DEBUG_COMMANDS.md) to learn about them.

 ### More options

-To make the desktop app display maps in a different language add a `-lang` option, e.g. for russian language:
+To make the desktop app display maps in a different language add a `-lang` option, e.g. for the Russian language:
 ```bash
 ../omim-build-release/OMaps -lang ru
 ```

-By default `OMaps` expects a repository's `data` folder to be present in the current working dir, add a `-data_path` option to override it.
+By default `OMaps` expects a repository's `data` folder to be present in the current working directory, add a `-data_path` option to override it.

 Check `OMaps -help` for a list of all run-time options.

-When running the desktop app with a lot of maps increase open files limit, which is only 256 on Mac OS X.
+When running the desktop app with lots of maps, increase the open files limit. in MacOS the default value is only 256.
 Use `ulimit -n 2000`, put it into `~/.bash_profile` to apply it to all new sessions.
-In OS X to increase this limit globally, add `limit maxfiles 2048 2048` to `/etc/launchd.conf` and run
+In MacOS to increase this limit globally, add `limit maxfiles 2048 2048` to `/etc/launchd.conf` and run
 ```bash
 echo 'ulimit -n 2048' | sudo tee -a /etc/profile